Takayama Matsuri: One of Japan's Most Famous Festivals

-The small town of Takayama is located in the mountains, northwest of Tokyo and northeast of Kyoto.
-Takayama is famous for its historic district and the Takayama Matsuri, a festival that takes place twice a year, in spring (Sanno Matsuri, on April 14 and 15) and in autumn (Yahata Matsuri, on October 9 and 10).
+The small town of Takayama is tucked away in the mountains, northwest of Tokyo and northeast of Kyoto.
+It is famous for its historic district and for Takayama Matsuri, a festival held twice a year: in spring (Sanno Matsuri, on April 14 and 15) and in autumn (Yahata Matsuri, on October 9 and 10).

-The Takayama Matsuri (festival) is considered one of the three most beautiful in Japan, started in the 16th century, and attracts visitors from all over the country (and foreigners too).
+Takayama Matsuri is considered one of the three most beautiful festivals in Japan.
+It began in the 16th century and attracts visitors from all over the country, along with foreign travelers.

 We also recommend reading: